imgag/T2T_ONT/doc/03_data_qc.md

 ### Downsampling strategy

-To benchmark required read depths to generate T2T assemblies we downsampled the published dataset from Koren et al. To do this we used a random subsampling process using `filtlong`.
+To benchmark required read depths to generate T2T assemblies we downsampled the published dataset from Koren et al. To do this we used a subsampling process using `filtlong`, preferring high quality and longer reads.
 We then mapped the assembly input files and calculat the mapping coverages to check if the subsampling was successful:

 ![Mapping coverages for benchmark assembly input](img/subsampling_coverages.cov_boxplot.png)